forrestwilkins/simplr/README.md

-## Simplr
+# Simplr

-Simplr, a voting platform for horizontal resource management.
+Simplr, a templating framework and voting platform for horizontal resource management.

-## FOSS
+# FOSS

 This is free and open source software, as specified above by the GNU General Public License.

-## Setting up your local test server
+# Setting up your local test server

 1. Download the package or clone the repo.
-2. Install Ruby version 2.2 using RVM or the Ruby Installer
+2. Install Ruby version 2.6.5 using RVM or the Ruby Installer
 3. Install ImageMagick: `sudo apt-get install imagemagick libmagickwand-dev`
 4. Install Ruby gems: `bundle install`
 5. Setup the database: `bundle exec rake db:setup`